Glowing neon shopping cart with products and a WhatsApp chat bubble — illustrating cart recovery via WhatsApp bot

 Step 1: Technical integration (we do it, 1-day work)

-1. Connect WhatsApp Business API — via Meta Cloud API (official) or WAHA (unofficial)
+1. Connect WhatsApp Business API — via Meta Cloud API (Meta’s official channel) or WAHA (self-hosted alternative)

-3. Set up n8n workflows — 5 flows, one per scenario
+3. Set up n8n workflows — 5 automated flows, one per scenario

 Step 2: Opt-in flow in the store